HC grants bail to former Maha home minister Anil Deshmukh in ED case | Law-Order

 But the high court noted in the order on Tuesday that two components of credits in the trust's account were not ''proceeds of crime''. ''The third component (of credit) depends on the statement of Sachin Waze which after discussion this court has held that it falls in favour of the applicant (Deshmukh),'' the court said.

-He was giving Deshmukh the benefit of a proviso of section 45 of the Prevention of Money Laundering Act, the judge added.
-As per this provision, a court can grant bail if an accused is a woman, or sick.
+He was also giving Deshmukh the benefit of a proviso of section 45 of the Prevention of Money Laundering Act, the judge added.
+As per this provision, a court can grant bail if an accused is a woman, or if he is ailing.
 The high court instructed that Deshmukh shall not tamper with evidence when released.
 He shall attend the trial on every date and surrender his passport, it added.

 IPS officer Param Bir Singh had in March 2021 alleged that Deshmukh, then home minister, had given a target to police officers to collect Rs 100 crore per month from restaurants and bars in Mumbai.
 Former assistant police inspector Waze, arrested in the Antilia bomb scare case in March 2021, too had levelled similar allegations.